 Each of Lemon Bird’s pickles uses a unique brine that complements (but doesn’t overpower) the character of the SoCal-harvested produce in the jar.

-Lemon Bird Preserves Smoked Cherries.
+Lemon Bird Smoked Cherries.
 The smokey, syrupy cocktail cherries bring out the dark, sexy side of the cheese.
 Drink: If munching the cheese for breakfast on toast, black coffee with the above mentioned cherries (something to ease your case of the Mondays).
 If pairing the two for end-of-the-night snacking, eat with two fingers of rye and an ice cube.

 When Amy Deaver teams the fruit with whole Madagascar vanilla beans, the acidic pulp mellows into the perfect addition to goat cheese crostini.